openshift/hypershift/docs/content/how-to/aws/index.md

 !!! note "Legend"
     - **Green:** Hypershift CRDs monitored by Hypershift Operator (also Provider Agnostic)
     - **Cyan:** Provider agnostic OCP objects.
-    - The *dotted* lines are associations among AWS Components created by the CLI or the Operator
+    - The *dotted* lines are associations among AWS Components created by the CLI or the Operator:
     - The **thick** lines are objects created by the CLI into AWS platform and needed by the Hypershift Operator to work properly

 As we can see, the Hypershift operator has some watchers on top of HostedCluster and NodePool objects.
 Once created, the operator will start the HostedCluter deployment.